developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/webview/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
-Can be defined in config.xml: Navigation\\NavTimeout.
-Number of milliseconds(maximum is 45000) before the browser times out and navigates to the page specified in the badlink setting.
+Number of milliseconds (max. = 45000) before the browser times out and navigates to the page specified in the badlink setting.
+Can be defined using the Navigation\\NavTimeout parameter of the `config.xml` file.
 If it is determined that the destination is unreachable regardless of wait time, the badlink may be loaded before NAVTIMEOUT.
-This is the time taken to establish communication with the server, not the time taken to fully load the page.Note that the navigation timeout will not be invoked when navigating to the start page, best practice is to store your first page locally to avoid connectivity issues at start up, you can then redirect to an online page if desired.
+This is the time taken to establish communication with the server, not the time taken to fully load the page.
+Note that the navigation timeout will not be invoked when navigating to the start page.
+The best practice is to store the first page locally to avoid connectivity issues at start up, and then redirect to an online page if desired.

 ####Params
 <p><strong>Default:</strong> 45000</p>
 ####Access